ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_basic_operation.md

 This example uses action topic.
 The action client translates patrol data(radius) to action server.
 Then, the action server translates `cmd_vel` to TurtleBot3.

+1. Open a terminal on **Remote PC**.

-1. Launch the patrol server file.
+2. Launch the patrol server file.
   ``` bash
   $ ros2 run turtlebot3_example turtlebot3_patrol_server
   ```

-2. Launch the patrol client file.
+3. Launch the patrol client file.
   ``` bash
   $ ros2 run turtlebot3_example turtlebot3_patrol_client
   ```

-3. Type a input value and press enter.
+4. Type a input value and press enter.
 TurtleBot3 will draw a circle of the typed radius.

     ``` bash
     TurtleBot3 Circle Patrol